ehajdarovic/Crochet-filet-Editor-Linen-And-Moss/README.md

 # Linen & Moss — Digital Textile Ecology

 **Linen & Moss** is an interactive filet crochet editor designed to bridge binary stitch logic with organic digital aesthetics.
 Rather than presenting a sterile pixel grid, the canvas simulates a tactile linen membrane where crochet stitches behave like mycelial threads or lichen structures growing in an ecosystem.
 Features include dynamic grid scaling (up to 100x100) with offscreen double-buffering for fluid 60 FPS editing, ambient particle animations, and multi-version aesthetics.

+The horse pattern shown here is the project's point of departure.
+Every pattern begins with something seen, borrowed, remembered, or admired.
+Crochet filet has long evolved through reinterpretation—motifs passed between hands, altered through repetition, and reshaped by individual decisions.

 ![Linen & Moss Page](crochet-filet-editor/assets/Linen_and_Moss-Digital_Textile_Ecology_Page.png)